samjmck/samjmck.com/content/blog/financial-exchange-go-part-2/index.en.md

 3. The unit of `Price` is 1 euro cent, so 1 euro has the value `100`.

-The smallest unit of tradeable currency is 1 cent.
+The smallest unit of tradable currency is 1 cent.
 We don't work with floats since floats can be imprecise and small errors can accumulate when doing arithmetic with them, which is unacceptable when working with money.

 ## Sorted list